The return analytics Shopify doesn't give you (and why they matter)

 - Refund method tracking (cash vs. store credit vs. exchange)

 The gap isn't cosmetic.
-It's the difference between knowing "47 people returned this jacket" and knowing "returns on this jacket spiked 340% after your supplier switched to a thinner fabric, concentrated in sizes M and L, and 60% came from customers who returned 3+ items in the past 90 days."
+It's the difference between "47 people returned this jacket" and "returns on this jacket spiked 340% after your supplier switched to a thinner fabric, concentrated in sizes M and L, and 60% came from customers who returned 3+ items in the past 90 days."

 One is a number.
 The other is a decision.